-When we have a broad understanding of human development, we know where we are in life.
+When we have a broad understanding of the stages of human development, we know where we are in life.
 We know which goals are appropriate for which stage of development and which needs to satisfy.
 We also understand what not to worry about.

 When communicating with people or helping others grow and develop, you can know which goals are realistic and appropriate for their level of growth and development.

-Following is a synopsis of what happens at each of six stages of human growth and development.
+Following is a synopsis of what happens at each of six stages of human development and growth.
 Our purpose here is to apply this to adults, starting around age 18-20.
 This is not a child development model.

 All ages are considered psychological, not chronological, as developmental lag (not acting your age) is a universal phenomenon.

 Human Development Level I (pre-adult).
 There are not many adults living at level one.
 This is a state of high dependency, like a child.
 A level one adult cannot take care of himself well.
 Can’t keep a job.
 Doesn’t have much social skill.
 There are people at level one and they are most concerned with where their next meal is coming from and what is happening today.
 They don’t plan for the future.
 They aren’t proactive.
 The key word that applies to them is extreme dependency.